CodeGenixU/Enigma-Reloaded/README.md

 - **Highly Configurable Architecture:** Supports any number of rotors, each with fully custom wiring (permutation of indices).
 - **Advanced Plugboard System:** Allows multiple variable length disjoint plugboard cycles for additional scrambling.
 - **Universal Character Set:** Encode and decode using any set of characters, including Unicode, symbols, and custom alphabets.
-- **Modern JSON Configuration:** All settings are loaded from a human-readable JSON file for maximum flexibility.
+- **Modern JSON Configuration:** All settings are loaded from a human-readable JSON file or a nested dictionary for maximum flexibility.
 - **Robust Validation:** Comprehensive configuration checks and error handling ensure cryptographic soundness.
 - **Extensible Design:** Built for experimentation, research, and real-world cryptographic applications.
 - **Logging and Debugging:** Integrated logging for deep inspection and validation feedback.